 When you have diabetes, your eyes are at risk of developing diabetic retinopathy and other kinds of damage.
 If these problems are left untreated, they can raise your risk of complete or partial vision loss.
-Diabetic eye exams in Mountain Top and Wilkes-Barre are an important part of helping your eyes stay as healthy as possible.
+Diabetic eye exams in Wilkes-Barre are an important part of helping your eyes stay as healthy as possible.
 Find out more about why you should have these exams and what to expect from them.

 Benefits of Diabetic Eye Exams